-Reconnaissance License - a reconnaissance license confers on the holder or its authorised person, the exclusive right to carry on reconnaissance in the reconnaissance area for the minerals to which the licence relates and to conduct other ancillary or incidental activity.
+What Rights are Granted to Conduct Reconnaissance, Exploration and Mining Operations minerals to which the licence relates and to conduct other ancillary or incidental activity.
 For that purpose, the licensee or its authorised person may erect camps or temporary buildings in the reconnaissance area.
-The licensee cannot, however, engage in drilling or excavation.
+The licensee can however not engage in drilling or excavation.